mangalam-research/wed/README.rst

 This section covers only salient changes:

 * 0.6:
   - Internal: wed no longer works with Twitter Bootstrap version 2 and now requires version 3 RC1 or later.
 This version of Bootstrap fixes some problems that recently turned out to present significant hurdles in wed's development.
 Unfortunately, version 3's API is **very** different from version 2's so it is not possible to trivially support both versions.

+  - GUI: Wed no longer makes use of any glyphicons' facilities.
+Upon reviewing the glyphicons license, I noticed a requirement that all pages which use glyphicons contain some advertisement for glyphicons.
+I'm not going to require that those who use wed pollute their web pages with such advertisement.

   - API changes: ``Mode.getTransformationRegistry()`` is gone.
 Wed now gets a mode's actions by calling